 - Decreased Risk of Scar Formation

-Recovery time for a hernia repair surgery is usually not long, especially if the procedure is done using laparoscopic technology.
-With laparoscopic hernia surgery, the majority of people are able to go home the same day of the surgery, and can go back to their normal daily routines within a short period.
+Recovery time for this surgery is not long, especially if the procedure is done using laparoscopic technology.
+The majority of patients are able to go home the same day and can return to their normal daily routines within a week.